-Difference Between FERA and FEMA: Check Details Here
+Difference Between FERA and FEMA: FERA vs FEMA

 Difference Between FERA and FEMA

-Home » International Money Transfer » Difference Between FERA and FEMA: Check Details Here
+Home » International Money Transfer » Difference Between FERA and FEMA: FERA vs FEMA

 What is FERA?

-The full form of FERA is the Foreign Exchange Regulation Act, which was introduced in 1973 to control foreign currency transaction dealings and conserve India’s foreign reserves.
+The full form of FERA is the Foreign Exchange Regulation Act, which was introduced in 1973.
+The primary objective of FERA was to conserve foreign exchange and regulate foreign investments to protect India’s economic interests.
 The act aimed to control transactions affecting foreign exchange to prevent misuse during a period of economic instability.

 Objectives of FERA